hille721/solvatum/README.md

 because then no manual installation of OpenBabel is necessary.
 For this just type

-    $ conda install -c openbabel openbabel
+    $ conda install -c conda-forge openbabel
+    $ pip install pybel

+There might be decorator incompatability issue when using pybel, if you encounter that:
+    $ pip install decorator==4.4

 in your command line.

 ## Installation of Solv@TUM:

-The latest stable release can be downloaded and installed with
+The latest stable release (python 2)can be downloaded and installed with

     $ rsync rsync://m1452571_001@138.246.224.34/m1452571_001/solvatum-1.0.0.zip .
     $ pip install solvatum-1.0.0.zip